Photo of Christopher Kroner

 Poughkeepsie, NY, USA

-Christopher Kroner believes that design is for everyone and sees architecture as a daily practice of outreach.
+Christopher Kroner believes that design is for everyone and sees architecture and urban design as a daily practice of outreach.
 His work explores ways of regenerating the urban fabric using both new construction and adaptive reuse.

 When he joined MASS Design Group in 2017, Christopher co-founded the Hudson Valley Design Lab in Poughkeepsie, where he leads multidisciplinary teams in building networks within communities in need.
 In addition to overseeing Poughkeepsie-based community outreach, Christopher leads design projects as a Principal at MASS.
 He recently completed a USGBC LEED Certified Office and Shop Building for the Hudson Valley Farm Hub (Kingston, NY) and currently leads the design of the Youth Opportunity Union (Poughkeepsie, NY).